 The OZtrail Blaxland Jumbo has a relatively compact pack size and synthetic insulation fill.
 It’s generously sized, making it a perfect fit for those who need extra room.
 The synthetic fill will also provide warmth in cool weather, as well as better moisture resistance.

-While this bag will not meet all the needs of a year-round hiker, given that it’s not a winter sleeping bag or particularly light, this fact is reflected in its affordability.
+While this bag will not meet all the needs of a year-round hiker, given that it’s not a made for winter or particularly light, this fact is reflected in its affordability.
 And it’s damn cheap.
+There’s not many of them kickin’ around anymore so if you want to snap one up, you might want to get a wriggle on.

-7. The North Face Eco-Trail Down 35 Sleeping Bag
+10. The North Face Gold Kazoo Eco Down Sleeping Bag

 Specs